-The composite average annual capital return and the weighted average annual capital return for NSW rural property over the past 21 years is shown in Table 1.
-This table shows that over the period 1990-2010, the average annual capital growth for rural property in NSW has been 4.52%.
+The composite average annual capital return and the weighted average annual capital return for NSW rural property over the past 25 years is shown in Table 1.
+This table shows that over the period 1990-2014, the average annual capital growth for rural property in NSW has been 4.52% (5.5% weighted).
 However, the capital return across a number of rural farms in NSW has been considerably lower, and in a number of regions, negative over the past 12 months to three years.
 This has particularly been the case in the drought affected mixed farming regions of NSW.
 The higher rainfall grazing regions did not have the same fall in average farm prices over the same period.

 This is also evidenced by the results of the weighted sales performance over the period.
-The weighted analysis is based on the percentage sales volume each land use type contributes to the total NSW rural property sales transaction each year.
+The weighted analysis is based on the percentage sales volume that each land use type contributes to the total NSW rural property sales transaction each year.
 Over the period of the study, mixed farming has contributed between 50 to 60% of annual sales transactions, with the pastoral grazing areas only representing 7 to 10% of all sales volume each year.
 The negative growth in mixed farming prices across most of NSW in 2009 and 2010 has been the main cause of the negative return of -1.12% for NSW rural land on a weighted basis.
 However, across the full 1990-2010 period, the NSW weighted average annual capital return has been 5.55%, which is higher than the 4.52% on an unweighted basis and was primarily driven by the significant increases in the price of mixed farming land from 2001 to 2005.
-Over the period 2000 to 2010, the average annual return for NSW rural property on a weighted basis was 6.19%, well above the unweighted return of only 3.68% declined from 2008 to 2009, with the unweighted index improving in 2010 due to the increasing land prices and subsequent positive capital returns in the pastoral regions of NSW.
-The weighted index showed a decrease in 2010, due to the greater proportion of rural land sales in the mixed farming regions, with a number of these regions recording negative growth in 2010.
+Over the period 2000 to 2010, the average annual return for NSW rural property on a weighted basis was 6.19%, well above the unweighted return of only 3.68%